Kaile/yii2-polyfield/README.md

-Polyfield - dynamic active fields
+Polyfield - dynamic model fields
 =================================
 Dynamicaly adds new fields in form.